An analysis of the stationary operation of atomic clocks: Estimation theory

 The last expression is a sum of two squares, where the second is independent of $\Phi$.
 Hence the minimum is achieved when the first square vanishes. $\square$

 The explicit expression, Eq.~(\ref{OptEst}) is often hard to analyze.
-This is the case when the conditional probability distribution $p(\alpha|\varphi)$ has an analytical expression, however there is no such expression for the conditional probability distribution $p(\varphi|\alpha)$.
+This is the case when the conditional probability distribution $p(\mu|\varphi)$ has an analytical expression, however there is no such expression for the conditional probability distribution $p(\varphi|\mu)$.
 In such cases bounds of the cost from below are very useful.
 Of such bounds the most famous is the Cramer-Rao bound, a variant of which we present here.
-It bounds the cost from below using Fisher information.
-This is a point-wise quantity that (roughly speaking) measures how fast is a conditional probability distribution changes with the value of the condition.
+It bounds the cost from below in terms of the Fisher information.
+This is a point-wise quantity that (roughly speaking) measures how fast does a conditional probability distribution changes with the value of the condition.